 Diagnosed as being bipolar, “Larry” tried to self-medicate with various illegal drugs.
 Marijuana, pain pills, then heroin.
 Each one helped for awhile, but then the inner torment returned.
 Larry went through rehab and his family hoped and prayed the worst was over.
 But a few months later during a time of stress, Larry used the same dose of drugs that he was on before rehab.
 He died from what was ruled an accidental overdose.

 Bruce’s lungs were fatally damaged.
-Tom’s brains was affected so severely that he impulsively ended this earth-experience.
+Tom’s brains was affected so severely by prescription medications that he impulsively ended this earth-experience.
 Whether Larry’s overdose was intentional or accidental will never be known for sure.

 Limited human minds are horrified by suicide.
 Some consider it an unforgiveable sin at worst or a moral or mental weakness at best.
 However, more evolved humans look more deeply – as One Mind/the Light/God certainly does – into the problem.
 From that viewpoint, Tom and Larry clearly had brain imbalances that led to their deaths.
 Their brains were negatively affected just as Bruce’s lungs were.